ruslan-sh/winsvc/README.md

 2. Rename WinSvc.csproj
 3. Connect the project to your solution
 4. Change the project assembly name and namespace
+5. If you using VisualStudio or Rider with installed VisualStudio 2017 - `install.bat` and `delete.bat` will be regenerated on build.
-5. Update install.bat and delete.bat with new assembly name
+	Otherwise you need to update their with new assembly name yourself.
 6. Configure `ServiceName` in app.config
 7. Implement `OnStart` and `OnStop` behavior in MyService.cs